aosabook/500lines/dagoba/chapter.md

 }
 ```

 We'll accept two optional arguments: a list of vertices and a list of edges.
-Then we'll create a new object that has all of our prototype's abilities and none of its weaknesses.
-We create a brand new array (one of the other basic JS data structures) for our edges, another for the vertices, and a new object for something called vertexIndex -- more on that later.
+Then we create a new object that has all of our prototype's abilities and none of its weaknesses.
+We build a brand new array (one of the other basic JS data structures) for our edges, another for the vertices, a new object called vertexIndex and an id counter -- more on those latter two later.

-Then we're calling addVertices and addEdges from inside our factory, so let's define those now.
+Then we call addVertices and addEdges from inside our factory, so let's define those now.

 ```javascript
 Dagoba.G.addVertices = function(vertices) { vertices.forEach(this.addVertex.bind(this)) }